zammad/zammad-admin-documentation/manage/slas/how-do-they-work.rst

       or *after* the first response was done.

       between agent updates
-         In this scenario your agent has to respond every ``n`` hours depending on your configuration.
+         In this scenario your agent have to respond every ``n`` hours depending on your configuration.
 This causes Zammad to not care if your customer replied or not.

          .. warning::

-            This setting can be quiet stressful for your agent.
+            This setting can be quiet stressful for your agents.

       for an agent to respond
          From the moment your customer replied to the ticket, your agents have